tatiana-bondarenko/tanya.bondarenko.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor in [Linguistics at Harvard](https://linguistics.fas.harvard.edu/).
+I study syntax and semantics, and I do fieldwork.
+The topics I am thinking about lately are: semantics of clausal embedding, factivity alternations, polarity subjunctives, complex agreement systems, A-bar movement.
+Before coming to Harvard, I got my PhD at [MIT](https://linguistics.mit.edu/) in 2022, and Master's and Bachelor's degrees from [Lomonosov Moscow State University](http://tipl.philol.msu.ru/index.php).